for Veterans and the Public

 Must you answer personal questions?

 The health care provider may want to discuss your sexual or drug use history with you.
-This can help you better assess your risk for HIV and provide you with some recommendations on how to reduce your risk for HIV or for transmitting HIV to others.
+This can help better assess your risk for HIV (and other infections) and provide you with some recommendations on how to reduce your risk for HIV or for transmitting HIV to others.

 No, in VA your results are entered in your medical record.
 However, there are strict laws in VA to protect the confidentiality of your HIV test results.